 Walter Hook painting.

-Q) How much does it cost to visit the Museum?
+Q) How much does it cost to visit?

-Q) How do you get to the Museum?
+Q) How do I get to the museum?

-A) The Montana Museum of Art & Culture's Meloy and Paxson galleries are located on The University of Montana campus in the Performance Arts Radio Television Center (known as the PARTV Center) building across from the Adams Center off of E. 6th Street.
+A) The MMAC's Meloy and Paxson galleries are located in the PARTV Center (Performance Arts Radio Television Center) at the University of Montana, across from the Adams Center off of E. 6th Street in Missoula.
 The galleries are located off the main lobby.
-The Museum offices are located in the basement of the Main Hall in room 006.
-Main Hall is located between the Mansfield Library and the University Center, and has a large clock tower.
+Museum offices are located McGill Hall 212.

 West Bound I-90: